Highways in Poland: In European Union

 1 May 2004 was a crucial day for the history of motorway construction and that is when the length of highway constructions started to increase the most.
 One of the major advantages of signing the European Union access document was that Poland could get access to large funds for co-financing the construction of new roads and upgrades of the existing road infrastructure.
 Overall, the co-financing funds amounted to about 43% of the road construction costs during the first 20 years of the EU membership.

-These years, the existing scattered pieces of highways began to converge into the basis of the future network:
+At this time, the existing scattered pieces of highways began to converge into the basis of the future network: